envisioning/vocab/vocab/adversarial-debiasing.md

 ---
 category: CORE, IMPL
+generality:
+- 0.715
+- 0.69
+- 0.675
+- 0.66
+- 0.645
+- 0.62
+- 0.605
 slug: adversarial-debiasing
 summary: ML technique aimed at reducing bias in models by using adversarial training, where one network tries to predict sensitive attributes and another tries to prevent it.
 title: Adversarial Debiasing
 ---